msolorio/flask_world_api/README.md

 Countries by government form.<br>
 `/api/countries?governmentform=<government-form>`

-Countries with population greater than / than...<br>
+Countries with population greater than / less than...<br>
 `/api/cities?population=gt:10000000`

-Countries with life expectancy greater than / than...<br>
+Countries with life expectancy greater than / less than...<br>
 `/api/countries?lifeexpectancy=gt:80`

-Countries with surface area greater than / than...<br>
+Countries with surface area greater than / less than...<br>
 `/api/countries?surfacearea=gt:1000000`

 Return type